The Almanac highlights Connecticut's statewide road system.

-- Letter suffixes?
-Yes; 'A' in a few cases (more rare now than decades ago); a couple instances of 'B', 'C', and 'D' for unsigned routes
+- Letter suffixes: 'A' in a few cases (more rare now than decades ago); a couple instances of 'B', 'C', and 'D' for unsigned routes

-- Letter-only routes?
-No. Routes A and B have been signed along existing numbered routes, but are not in the highway log
+- Letter-only routes: None officially.
+Routes A and B have been signed along existing numbered routes, but are not in the highway log

-- Discontinuous signed routes?
-No; four routes have gaps in state maintenance, but are still continuously signed
+- Discontinuous signed routes: CT 34 is no longer signed on the freeway portion in New Haven.
+Four routes have gaps in state maintenance, but are still continuously signed

 - Highest signed state route: CT 372 (present and historical)